matronyme2/Custom-Phyrebird-Theme/README.md

 - Titles have been added, thanks to xenogenesis5922 who sent the .PSD file used to make them.
 They work like player profiles' avatars, as they can be added to the `Save/LocalProfiles/{player_id}/` folder and show up in game.
 You have to manually add them though, as titles were not intended in the base game (I will try to implement them properly someday).

 ## Installation
-- To use this theme, you will have to replace your current theme from Phyrebird's files.
-Make sure to make a backup of your current theme if you want to keep it.
-Place this repository's `Fiesta 2` folder into the `Themes/` folder.
+- To use this version, download the repository and place it somewhere on your pc.
+Do NOT install it over an existing StepP1 version.

 - To set titles to your profile, you need to copy the two PNGs (for P1 and P2) of one title from `Themes\Fiesta 2\Graphics\ScreenSystemLayer\Titles`, and paste them into your save profile.
   -  Rename them `Title P1.png` and `Title P2.png`, and you're good to go.